neshyraj/diffusion-on-networks/README.md

 # diffusion-on-networks
 project at University of Oxford simulating contagion and network diffusion

-This project is based on The Diffusion of Microfinance and respective data by Banerjee et al. One adjacency matrix and household characteristcs included here, but full rticle and full data + source found at (DOI: 10.1126/science.1236498)
+This project is based on The Diffusion of Microfinance and respective data by Banerjee et al. One adjacency matrix and household characteristcs included here, but full article and full data + source found at (DOI: 10.1126/science.1236498)
 Looks at the community structure of social networks in Indian villages Uses homophily via assortativity to try to establish some pattern of program adoption (contagion) Simulates a model of diffusion on the network